TopHatCroat/fishy-network/README.md

 Create and import the Administrator credentials (Business Network Card)

+> Make sure no data from previous Composer installations is present `rm -rf ~/.composer`

 * Inside the `fabric-scripts` directory run `./createPeerAdminCard.sh`
   * You can list existing BNCs with `composer card list`

-  > In case of any conflict errors, delete the data from the previous run `rm -rf ~/.composer`

 * Generate the business network archive (`.bna` or banana file) by running the following inside the **root application directory**